Documentation

 h1 "{{ this.title }}"

-keyword is mainly useful to access properties that are not valid
+this keyword is mainly useful to access properties that are not valid

 identifiers, using the square bracket notation.